Navigate (NVG8) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Navigate Historical Price

-According to the latest data gathered on Navigate live price page, the current price of Navigate is 0.00670609USD.
-The circulating supply of Navigate(NVG8) is 49.60M NVG8 , giving it a market capitalization of $332.71K.
+According to the latest data gathered on Navigate live price page, the current price of Navigate is 0.00679405USD.
+The circulating supply of Navigate(NVG8) is 51.93M NVG8 , giving it a market capitalization of $344.00K.

 The Navigate Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NVG8 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.